 “I think we’ve seen just about everything here.
 Shall we make our excuses and leave?”
 Mike ventured.

 “To whom should we ‘make our excuses’?”
 I asked, gesturing at the camp around us.
 The nearest group of people was a good two hundred metres away – a school tour of Israeli Jewish teenagers standing at the foot of the crematoria ruins, sweetly singing a jarringly triumphant song that I can only assume was about survival and prevailing over adversity.
-It left a really strong impression on me.
+It was poignant, and I think back to those kids surprisingly often.

 “I don’t know why I said that, actually,” Mike replied.
 “I just feel… awkwardly apologetic.
 For everything.”